 I am very happy with my Therapy and what Matt did.
 Being a health care provider encourages me, even more, to recommend him to whoever has back pain, especially if it is a complicated problem like I had.
 Thank you Matt for all you have done for me.”

 “I want to thank everyone at The Center For Manual Medicine in Topeka Kansas for the care I received from them.

 I was always greeted with respect and when I explained my injury to them… They Listened; they understood and knew what needed to be done.

-In late May of 2014 I took a fall backwards in the Kitchen and caught my left elbow on the kitchen counter.
-It tore a tendon loose on my Rotator Cuff and stretched the muscles aro0und the front of the Cuff, across my shoulder blade and into my neck making the arm nearly useless.
+In late May of 2014, I took a fall backward in the Kitchen and caught my left elbow on the kitchen counter.
+It tore a tendon loose on my Rotator Cuff and stretched the muscles aro0und the front of the Cuff, across my shoulder blade, and into my neck making the arm nearly useless.

 After seeing my family doctor and going thru therapy at a different treatment center (where they did not listen).
 I went back to my doctor and politely informed him of my dissatisfaction.
 He referred me to The Center For Manual Medicine.
 There I was greeted by a pleasant and friendly staff every time I went in for a treatment.

-After my second treatment from the staff Chiropractors and Physical Therapists I felt 110% better then at any time before I went there.
+After my second treatment from the staff Chiropractors and Physical Therapists, I felt 110% better than at any time before I went there.